key2myboard/key2myboard.github.io/_posts/2023-12-14-create-as-s3-bucket.md

 5. Choose a file to upload, and then choose **Open.**
 6. Choose **Upload**.

-There!
-You have successfully created an S3 bucket and uploaded an object(s) to your bucket.
+There.
+You have successfully created an S3 bucket and uploaded an object(s) to your bucket!
 Well done.

 <!--
 Other posts you may find helpful: